 An example of warehouse layout design

-Storage.
+Storage and tracking.
 Location control is the core of warehousing, especially if you work with completely different types of goods or have to handle stock for multiple clients.
 Being able to track the exact location of every single SKU prevents pilferage and helps optimize further order processing.
-Also, storage conditions are vital for some product categories like perishable food – WMS keeps track of expiration dates and shelf life and prioritizes products accordingly.
+If you still have trouble locating goods in your warehouse or deal with high-value items, consider adding a real-time locating system (RTLS) to your WMS to enhance the tracking accuracy.
+Also, storage conditions are vital for some product categories like perishable food - WMS keeps track of expiration dates and shelf life and prioritizes products accordingly.

 Stock level control.
 WMS helps monitor the amount of product in multiple warehouses, notifying users if the level is too low and needs replenishing.
 Automatic reordering can be set up as well to prevent total stock depletion and overselling.
 Cycle counting is another great tool for inventory control and is offered by most WMSs.